mtyaka/lein-oneoff/README.md

 additional standard `defproject` entries.
 Please note that not all of the available leinigen options make sense for a one-off script and might not work correctly.
-Adding a `#_` prefix will make it possible ignore the `defdeps` form when re-compiling the file in a repl.
+Adding a `#_` prefix will make it possible to ignore the `defdeps` form when re-compiling the file in a repl.

 One of the entries that can be useful is the `:repositories` entry.
 Here's an example: